IBM/istio101/workshop/exercise-3/README.md

 Note that each guestbook pod has 2 containers in it.
 One is the guestbook container, and the other is the Envoy proxy sidecar.

-### Add Watson Tone Analyzer
+### Use Watson Tone Analyzer
 Watson Tone Analyzer detects the tone from the words that users enter into the Guestbook app.
 The tone is converted to the corresponding emoticons.

-1. Create Watson Tone Analyzer in your account.
-      ```console
-      ibmcloud resource service-instance-create my-tone-analyzer-service tone-analyzer lite us-east
-      ```

-3. Create a service key for the service.
-      ```console
-      ibmcloud resource service-key-create myKey Editor --instance-name my-tone-analyzer-service
-      ```

-4. Show the service key that you created and note the **url** and **apikey**.
+1. Find the provided Watson service username and password in the email.
-      ```console
-      ibmcloud resource service-key myKey
-      ```

-5. Open the `analyzer-deployment.yaml` and delete the `#` from the `env var` section to un-comment the _url_ and _apikey_ fields.
+2. Open the `analyzer-deployment.yaml` and delete the `#` from the `env var` section to un-comment the username and password fields.

-6. Add the _url_ (if different from the default) and _apikey_ that you retrieved earlier and save your changes.
+3. Add the username and password that you obtained earlier and save your changes.

-7. Deploy the analyzer pods and service.
+4. Deploy the analyzer pods and service.
 The analyzer service talks to Watson Tone Analyzer to help analyze the tone of a message.
    ```console
    kubectl apply -f <(istioctl kube-inject -f analyzer-deployment.yaml)
    kubectl apply -f analyzer-service.yaml